 Central Park contains 26 ballfields.
 Heckscher Ballfields, the Great Lawn, and the North Meadow are home to spring and summer softball games (the North Meadow is the only one also open to baseball).
 Use ZogSports to find some new friends and teammates.
 Prefer to stay on the sidelines?
 You can watch Broadway cast, crew, and other theater employees compete each summer in the Broadway Show League at Heckscher Ballfields.

-If you complete a resolution in Central Park in 2020, don’t be modest!
+If you complete a resolution in Central Park, don’t be modest!
 Let us know by sharing on social media and tagging @CentralParkNYC.